 Is a Contractor in South Africa liable for Workman’s Compensation?

 As per Section 22 of the Compensation for Occupational Diseases Act, No. 130 of 1993, more commonly referred to as COIDA, all employees have the right to compensation.
-This compensation comes into play when employees are injured, disabled, or they become ill, as result of a workplace accident or related disease.
+This compensation comes into play when employees incur an injury on duty, are disabled, or become ill, as a result of a workplace accident or related disease.

-The simplest definition of an occupational disease is one which arises out of and can be contracted during an employee’s employment, as listed in Schedule 3 of COIDA.
+The simplest definition of an occupational disease is one that arises out of and can be contracted during an employee’s employment, as listed in Schedule 3 of COIDA.

 In South Africa, the contractor is regarded as the employer, and thus they are liable for Workman’s Compensation.